 \subsection{Quantum dynamics}

 We next consider the quantum dynamics.
 We begin with an initial product state $\ket{\phi}$ and consider the efficient computation of the time-evolved state $\ket{\phi_t}=e^{-iHt} \ket{\phi}$

-We first prove the existence of a good MPS approximation for the time-evolved state as a simple application of Theorem~\ref{thm:Renyi_SIE}. \begin{prop} Let $\ket{\Pro}$ be an arbitrary product state.
-Then, we construct an MPS $\ket{\Mt_t(D)}$ with the bond dimension $D$ that approximate $e^{-iHt} \ket{\Pro}$ up to an error of
+We first prove the existence of a good MPS approximation for the time-evolved state as a simple application of Theorem~\ref{thm:Renyi_SIE}. \begin{prop} For any given $\ket{\Pro}$, there always exists an MPS $\ket{\Mt_t(D)}$ with the bond dimension $D$ that approximates $e^{-iHt} \ket{\Pro}$, satisfying the following error bound:

 where $\tilde{J}$ was defined in Eq.~\eqref{Long-range_SE_Strength_main}. \end{prop}